We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - carpal tunnel syndrome

-Finger pain may feel dull and achy, or sharp and cramp-like.
-The pain may suddenly come and then go away.
+Finger pain may feel dull and achy, or it may be sharp and cramplike.
+The pain may start suddenly and then go away.

-If you have a broken finger, it will usually be swollen, purple or blue in color, and extremely painful.
+If you have a broken finger, it’ll usually be swollen, purple or blue in color, and extremely painful.
 In some cases, the bone might be physically separated and visible through the skin.

 Carpal tunnel syndrome and other medical conditions that affect the nerves and muscles in your arm and hand can cause: